taskcluster/httpbackoff/README.md

 based on https://github.com/cenkalti/backoff.

 The reason for a separate library, is that this library handles http status codes to know whether to retry or not.
-HTTP codes in range 500-599 are retried.
+HTTP codes in range 500-599, and code 429 are retried.
 Connection failures are also retried.
-Status codes 400-499 are considered permanent errors and are not retried.
+Status codes 400-499 (except for 429) are considered permanent errors and are not retried.

 The Retry function performs the http request and retries if temporary errors occur.
 It takes a single parameter as its input - a function to perform the